aws-samples/aws-datasync-migration-workshop/workshops/nfs-million-files/module3/README.md

 2. From your command-line terminal, run the following command to apply the policy to CloudWatch:

-        aws logs put-resource-policy --policy-name trustDataSync --policy-document file://<policy-file>
+        aws logs put-resource-policy --region <in-cloud-region> --policy-name trustDataSync --policy-document file://<policy-file>

-  where \<policy-file\> is the file on your local machine that was created in step #1 above.
+  where \<policy-file\> is the file on your local machine that was created in step #1 above and \<in-cloud-region\> is the AWS region you are using for your IN-CLOUD region.

 #### 2. Activate the DataSync agents